 While it is a tourism event, Yi Peng is much more than that, it is a cultural and spiritual experience like there is no other.
 You can feel the devotion and the deep sense of community spirit found in the Thai culture, but yet it is a peaceful experience.

-Origins and Meanings of Yi Peng Festival
+What Is the Origins and Meanings of Yi Peng Festival?

 When and Where to Experience the Yi Peng Festival in Chiang Mai